brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary/index.md

 {{< img src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" >}}

-**Update, 2024-03-04**: Because I'd reached the limits of the Cloudinary free plan after some work on certain files, the image above is actually rendered using Hugo's built-in image processing.
+**Update, 2024-03-08**: Because I'd [reached the limits of the Cloudinary free plan after some work on certain files](/posts/2024/03/thanks-goodbye-cloudinary/), the image above is actually rendered using Hugo's built-in image processing.
 {.box}

 Now, without further ado, here's the relevant code.[^defaults] [^styling] Of course, you must insert your own Cloudinary "cloud name" in the `$myCloud` variable to make this work for your Hugo project.